We’re making the web more African one language at a time…

-Diji is an e-learning platform where African language speakers learn in their mother tongue languages.
+Diji is an e-learning platform and WhatsApp chatbot where African language speakers learn in their mother tongue languages.

 Courses are short, easy to complete and focus on skills development.
 They are delivered online through the Diji website and via a WhatsApp chatbot for low-resource environments.

 iAfrika is a mobile website of African cultures, customs and histories, in African languages.

 It is a valuable resources for African language speakers.
 Each month over 160, 000 people visit iAfrika and read its pages over 500, 000 times.